-When asked which they would study first, most jump immediately to validity.
-Thus, in the following case, described in a letter by Dr Fowler to the Editor of JAMA [248;831, 1982] they want to know how the predictions turned out.
+When asked which they would study first, most students jump immediately to validity.
+Thus, in the following case, described in a Dr Fowler's 1982 letter to the Editor of JAMA they want to know how the predictions turned out.